vulcandigital/silverstripe-search/README.md

     // the search tank that records from the class are indexed under
     // this is optional and will default to "Main" if not provided private static $search_tank = 'Recipes'

-    // The search filter name is used when displaying the filter map on the front end
-    // if not provided, it will default to the static class name private static $search_filter_name = 'Recipes';

     private static $db = [
         'Title' => 'Varchar(255)',